 As a volunteer firefighter or search and rescue volunteer, you may be eligible to claim a $1,000 exemption instead of the VFA or the SRVA.

-In 2018 you may have received a payment from an eligible employer, such as a government, a municipality, or another public authority for your work as a volunteer ambulance technician, a firefighter, a search and rescue volunteer, or other type of emergency worker.
+You may have received a payment from an eligible employer, such as a government, a municipality, or another public authority for your work as a volunteer ambulance technician, a firefighter, a search and rescue volunteer, or other type of emergency worker.

 The T4 slips issued by this authority will generally show only the taxable part of the payment in box 14 of your T4 slips, which is the part that is more than $1,000.